pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 Also, this doesn't mean your new functionality is **NEVER** tested at all, just that it doesn't need to be tested during development, necessarily.
-Eventually, when you come to release this new micro-service to customers, you'll want to be 100% sure it works, and by that point you'll have all the unit tests, integration tests and acceptance tests in place.
+Eventually, when you come to release this new microservice to customers, you'll want to be 100% sure it works, and by that point you'll have all the unit tests, integration tests and acceptance tests in place.